Core Philosophy

 Why This Approach?

-Some compromises are out of the question:
+Some compromises are non-negotiable:

-Bloated bundles for developer comfort
+Excessively bloated bundles for developer comfort

 Sacrificing client-side performance for a "prettier" API